barnaligorai/blogs-in-hugo/content/posts/travel/coorg.md

 There are many staying options like resort, hotel, homestay and even hostels.
 We stayed in : Holidayincoorg Leisure Homes.
-2 persons in each room.
+Though 2 persons in each room were allowed, we were 5 in count, still they allowed us and we had a lot of fun satying there.
 Rooms are clean and spacious.

-It cost us around 600 INR per head.
+It cost us around 1300 INR per room.

 ### How to roam around